Classic autism: Prognosis and management

-There is no known cure for autism, and very little research addressed long-term prognosis for classic autism.
+There is no known cure for autism, and very little research has addressed long-term prognosis for classic autism.
 Many autistic children lack social support, future employment opportunities or self-determination.

+No known medication relieves autism's core symptoms of social and communication impairments.
 The main goals when treating autistic children are to lessen associated deficits and family distress, and to increase quality of life and functional independence.
 In general, higher IQs are correlated with greater responsiveness to treatment and improved treatment outcomes.
-Services should be carried out by behavior analysts, special education teachers, speech pathologists, and licensed psychologists.

-Intensive, sustained special education programs and behavior therapy early in life often improves functioning and decreases symptom severity and maladaptive behaviors; claims that intervention by around age three years is crucial are not substantiated.
+Treatments may include behavior analysis, speech and language therapy, occupational therapy, and psychosocial interventions.
+Intensive, sustained special education programs and behavior therapy early in life often improve functioning and decrease symptom severity and maladaptive behaviors; claims that intervention by around age three years is crucial are not substantiated.